twisted/klein/docs/examples/usingdecorators.rst

 ===========================

 Sometimes you might want to have more flexibility regarding how you create routes and decorate them.

 Below we show how to register routes dynamically as well as applying default and optional decorators to each route.

-`defaultMiddleware` shows how to set `Content-Type` header to `application/json` for all responses.
+``defaultMiddleware`` shows how to set ``Content-Type`` header to ``application/json`` for all responses.
-`authenticate` decorator shows how to authenticate a request by looking at the `Authorization` header and comparing it with a previous defined key.
+``authenticate`` shows how to authenticate a request by looking at the ``Authorization`` header and comparing it with a previous defined key.

 .. code-block:: python